YoussefElgharieb/createTabs/README.md

 trims inside a selection of circles

 ## current limitation
+this routine was created for a specific task thus there are the following limitation for general use.

 1. the rountine expects only circles in the the selection
 2. objects must pass through the centre of the circles.
   - How to modify this limitation?
-    - change `0.075` on lines 10,12,16,17
+    - change `0.075` lines 10,12,15,16_
       1.  to any value smaller than the radius of the smallest circle in the selection
-      2.  to the radius of the i<sup>th</sup> circle in the selection
+      2.  to the radius of the _i<sup>th</sup>_ circle in the selection